mikependon/RepoDB.NET/pages/features/propertyhandlers.md

 - A `String` to `Class` conversion.
 Imagine you have a column `Address` of type `NVARCHAR` and you would like it to be an `Address` class with different properties if you are extracting a record.
 - A `Date` kind handler.
 Imagine you would like to convert the `Kind` property of the `DateTime` everytime you pull/push the record towards the database.

-The scenarios can be unlimitted depends on your situation (like below).
+The scenarios can be unlimitted depends on your own situation (like below).

 - Overriding the monetary columns conversion into a specific .NET type.
 - Querying a child records of the parent rows.